 She was born and grew up first in Toronto, Ontario, Canada, on land of the Wendat, the Anishnaabeg, Haudenosaunee, Métis, and the Mississaugas of the New Credit First Nation.
 The child of a Pakeha mother from Wellington, Aotearoa, and a Muslim Turkish-Afrikaner father from Johannesburg, South Africa, she then lived in Aotearoa, in Wellington, the iwi of Te Āti Awa, and Auckland, the iwi of Ngāti Whātua.
-She moved to Australia, training at Victoria College of the Arts in Naarm (Melbourne) on Wurundjeri land of the Kulin nations.
+She moved to Australia, training at Victoria College of the Arts in Naarm (Melbourne) on Wurundjeri and Boonwurrung land of the Kulin Nation.
 She lives in Berlin, Germany.

 She works across dance, theatre, installation and performance, photography, film, text, and digital art.
 Identity (self, personal, collective, historical) forms a primary background to her work, as does training, physical labour, endurance, suffering, and discipline, in particular ballet, cyclocross, and rock climbing.

 When not working in theatre, Frances studies mediæval Germanic art, Chinese history, Islamicate Studies, Human Rights, with an emphasis on women’s, feminine, and trans people’s roles, selfhood, and representation.